 115.213 (b): The facility makes its best efforts to comply with the approved PREA Staffing Plan.
 In circumstances where the staffing plan is not complied with, the Facility Director would document and justify all deviations from the plan.
-The Assistant Facility Director of Security and Shift Supervisors develop the staffing schedules and the Facility Director review the staffing schedules for compliance on a daily basis.
+The Facility Director when interviewed stated a daily roster by month is developed by the Assistant Director, Security and he reviews the rosters for compliance.
 In review of documentation provided by the facility and upon interview with the Facility Director, in this audit period there were no times that there were deviations to the staffing plan.
-The staffing plan is designed to provide a minimum-security staff-to-offender ratio of 1:47 at any given time.
-In most instances, this requirement is exceeded to 1:25 or more and at no time during the past year was the facility below the minimum ratio.
-Staff vacancies are filled by the use of overtime for Program Monitor and Case Manager staff to supplement the full-time employee roster and to cover the shifts where more supervision may be needed to ensure the correct staff ratio.
+The staffing plan is designed to provide a minimum-security staff-to-resident ratio of 50:1, with one female and male Monitors and a 20:1 ratio for case management staff at any given time.
+The facility has an on-call schedule in the event of approved time off and call outs to ensure there are no deviations from the established staffing plan.

 115.213 (c) Whenever necessary or at least once a year the staffing plan is reviewed.
-The staffing plan is reviewed annually by the Facility Director, Assistant Facility Director of Programs/PREA Compliance Manager, and the Assistant Facility Director-Programs and are documented on the Annual PREA Facility Assessment-Reentry form.
+The staffing plan is reviewed annually by the Facility Director, Assistant Facility Director of Programs/PREA Compliance Manager, and the Assistant Facility Director-Programs and are documented on the Annual PREA Facility Assessment-

+Reentry form.
 This form is then forwarded to the Regional Director, the Director, Fidelity & Quality Assurance, the Divisional Vice President and the Corporate PREA Coordinator for signature and approval of any recommendations made to the established staffing plan to include the deployment of video monitoring systems and other monitoring technologies or the allocations of additional resources to maintain compliance to the plan.
-In the 2022 and 2023 PREA Annual Facility Assessments and the provided for review, no recommendations were made for changes to the established staffing plan.
+In the 2023 and 2024 PREA Annual Facility Assessments provided for review, no recommendations were made for changes to the established staffing plan.
 In interview of the PREA Coordinator he stated, "Each facility is required to conduct an Annual PREA Facility Assessment, which requires them to review their staffing plan and all components of the physical plant.
-Completed assessments are forwarded to me which include recommendations for equipment, cameras, additional staffing.
-Etc. I review and consult with the appropriate divisional leadership (i.e., secure services and reentry services) and we assess the request.
+Completed assessments are forwarded to me which include recommendations for equipment, cameras, additional staffing, etc. I review and consult with the appropriate divisional leadership (i.e., secure services and reentry services) and we assess the request.
 It is either approved or denied, signed and returned to the facility."

-Per policy, facility management staff and mid-level supervisors conduct unannounced rounds within their respective areas to identify and deter employee sexual abuse and sexual harassment.
+According to agency policy 5.1.2-A, page 4, section C-1-f, facilities implement a policy and practice requiring higher-level supervisors (facility management staff) and intermediate-level supervisors (shift supervisors or assistant shift supervisors) to conduct and document unannounced PREA rounds in all areas and on all shift to identify and deter employee sexual abuse and sexual harassment.
 Shift Supervisors conduct rounds during their shift and these rounds are documented on the Post Order form.
 There are three counts per shift, which are documented on the Housing Count Roster.
 Program Monitors are required to make at a minimum, four random walk-throughs per shift.
 Management staff and mid-level Supervisors are required to complete, at a minimum, unannounced PREA rounds once a shift each month.
 These rounds are documented on the PREA Unannounced Supervisor Rounds form.
 Employees are prohibited from alerting residents or other employees that these supervisory rounds are occurring.
-These completed forms are forwarded to the Divisional Vice President of Reentry Services and to the Regional Director each week.
-The PREA Unannouced Supervisor Rounds forms for the month of April 2024 were reviewed and found the process is in place and being followed on all three security shifts.
+The PREA Unannounced Supervisor Rounds forms for the months of February and March 2025 were provided for review.
+Unannounced PREA rounds are being conducted as required and, in both months reviewed, the number of rounds conducted on each security shift exceeded the required amount.